Softwareologists/feed-my-ledger/README.md

 ```bash
 $ cargo run --bin ledger -- import --format csv --file transactions.csv
 ```
+To map custom column headers, construct a `CsvMapping` and call `csv::parse_with_mapping` in your code.

 # 🛠️ Configuration
 Rusty Ledger looks for a `config.toml` file in the same directory as the